Colonel (United States): Insignia

 The insignia for a colonel is a silver eagle which is a stylized representation of the eagle dominating the Great Seal of the United States (which is the coat of arms of the United States).
 As on the Great Seal, the eagle has a U.S. shield superimposed on its chest and is holding an olive branch and bundle of arrows in its talons.
 However, in simplification of the Great Seal image, the insignia lacks the scroll in the eagle's mouth and the rosette above its head.
 On the Great Seal, the olive branch is always clutched in the eagle's right-side talons, while the bundle of arrows is always clutched in the left-side talons.
 The head of the eagle faces towards the olive branch, rather than the arrows, advocating peace rather than war.
 As a result, the head of the eagle always faces towards the viewer's left.
-Some colonel eagles from the 1920s to the 1950s faced the arrows, though this is no longer done.
+Some colonel eagles from the 1920s to the 1950s faced the arrows, though this is no longer done and was known as the "war eagle."
 The full-sized colonel eagle is 3/4 inches tall and 1 1/2 inches in diameter from the tips of each wing.

 However, when worn as a single insignia with no matching pair, such as on the patrol cap, garrison cap/flight cap, or the front of the Army, Air Force, or Space Force OCP uniform, there is a split between the services on which mirror image of the eagle should be worn.
 In the United States Army, United States Air Force, and United States Space Force, the eagle is always worn with "the head of the eagle to the wearer's right or to the front," with the olive branch clutched in the eagle's right (or forward) hand talons (see Department of the Army Pamphlet 670-1, paragraph 21-6 [a][1]).
 In the United States Navy, United States Marine Corps, United States Coast Guard, NOAA, and the PHSCC, the eagle is worn with "the head facing forward" on the wearer's right side of the garrison cover (see Marine Corps Order P1020.34G, Uniform Regulation, paragraph 4005d[1]).
 Since respective service's officer insignia is worn on the left side and the rank insignia is worn on the right hand side of the Marine, Navy, Coast Guard and NOAA garrison caps, the eagle is facing to the eagle's left with the olive branch clutched in the eagle's left hand talons, which is a mirror opposite to the wear of the single eagle for Army, Air Force, and Space Force officers.